 C/C++ support for Visual Studio Code is provided by a Microsoft C/C++ extension to enable cross-platform C and C++ development on Windows, Linux, and macOS.
-The extension is still in preview and our focus is code editing, navigation, and debugging support for C and C++ code everywhere that VS Code runs.
-The extension also supports Remote Development to work over SSH, in Windows Subsystem for Linux, or inside a Docker container.
+When you create a

 - Open VS Code.